bishalthapa-x/bishalthapax.github.io/_posts/2022-09-04-solve-git-ssh-spring-cloud-config-server-configuration.md

 ssh-keygen -p -f ~/.ssh/id_rsa -m pem
 ```

-After doing this, I added the new public key in the github and was able to fetch the configuration from the git repository.
+After doing this, I added the new public key in the <a href="https://github.com/">github</a> and my spring-cloud-config project was able to fetch the properties from the git repository.